 Multiple Transit Companies

-In most cities the public transit is managed by one company, but Tokyo has several companies that manages the public transit (which starts to make sense the massive size).
+In most cities, the public transit is managed by one company, but Tokyo has several companies that operate the public transit (which starts to make sense the massive size).
 Tokyo Metro and Toei are the two primary companies that run the subway lines.
-There’s East Japan Railway Company (JR East) that operates passenger railway, including some the the Shinkansen lines and Tokyo’s largest commuter network like the circular Yamanote line.
-And there are several other private companies that run public transit, in some form in Tokyo.
+There’s East Japan Railway Company (JR East) that operates passenger railway, including some the Shinkansen lines and Tokyo’s largest commuter network like the circular Yamanote line.
+And there are other private companies that operate public transit in Tokyo.

 The Pricing Structure

 This took me a little while to understand, but when you go from a subway/train on a line operated by one company to one in the same station operated by another company you’ll pay a higher fee.
-If you can stick to the same company (Toei or Tokyo Metro or JR East) for one trip you’ll save some money.
-Of course there were times when I just needed to get somewhere, and even though I knew it would be a little more money saving some time was often worth it.
+If you can stick with the same company (Toei or Tokyo Metro or JR East) for one trip, you’ll save some money.
+Of course, there were times when I just needed to get somewhere, and even though I knew it would be a little more money saving some time was often worth it.